 The details of conservation of energy technology absorption foreign exchange earningsand outgo are as follows:

-The Company continued to place major emphasis on Conservation of Energy and themeasures taken in previous year were continued.
-The efficiency of energy utilization isbeing monitored in every Quarter in order to achieve effective conservation of energy.
+The Company continued to place major emphasis on energy conservation and the measurestaken during the previous year were continued.
+The efficiency of energy utilisation isbeing monitored in every quarter in order to achieve effective conservation of energy.

-We at LT has taken several initiatives towards this direction and have been workingboth towards energy conservation and new technology absorption.
+LT Foods has taken several initiatives towards this direction and have been workingboth towards energy conservation and new technology absorption.

 |ELECTRICITY || || |